DaRealPunjabi/plantuml-diagrams/README.md

 # Getting Started with PlantUML Diagrams

-## This post covers some of the basic aspects of visualizing ideas with diagrams.
+This post covers some of the basic aspects of visualising ideas with diagrams.

-PlantUML provides the capability to define UML diagrams with plain text.
-It supports the creation of different diagram types including:
+## Diagrams As Code
+PlantUML diagrams are “Diagrams as Code” in PlantUML syntax.

+PlantUML diagrams are defined in plain text including :
 - Sequence diagram
 - Usecase diagram
 - Class diagram